-Mint Sales, General and Administrative Expense Allocation
+Mint General, Administrative, and Sales Expense Allocation

-In 2011, the Mint reported a change to its allocation methodology for general, administrative, and sales expenses, which was intended to more accurately represent costs incurred for each coin denomination.
+In 2011, the Mint reported a change to its allocation methodology for general, administrative, and sales expenses that was intended to more accurately represent costs incurred for each coin denomination.

-We plan to determine whether the Mint's recent changes to the allocation of general, administrative, and sales expenses are consistent with managerial cost-accounting principles.
+We plan to determine whether the Mint's allocation of general, administrative, and sales expenses are consistent with managerial cost-accounting principles.